Is Illumina Inc (ILMN) a Hidde - GuruFocus.com

 - 3. Future estimates of the business performance.

 Illumina provides tools and services to analyze genetic material with life science and clinical lab applications.
 The company generates over 90% of its revenue from sequencing instruments, consumables, and services.
-Illumina's high-throughput technology enables whole-genome sequencing in humans and other large organisms.
+Illumina's high-throughput technology enables whole genome sequencing in humans and other large organisms.
 Its lower throughput tools enable applications that require smaller data outputs, such as viral and cancer tumor screening.
-Illumina also sells microarrays that enable lower-cost, focused genetic screening with primarily consumer and agricultural applications.
+Illumina also sells microarrays (less than 10% of sales) that enable lower-cost, focused genetic screening with primarily consumer and agricultural applications.